UTSCC09/project-hocus-pocus/README.md

 **Task:** What is the top 3 most challenging things that you have learned/developed for you app?
 Please restrict your answer to only three items.

 1. Deployment
-2. Live Stream
+2. Live Stream with peer.js
-3. Music Compose System
+3. Music Compose System, generating notes into graph, and working with sounds.

 ## Contributions
 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).